sagemath/trac_to_gh/Issue 8862.md

 # Issue 8862: failing resolution of a nonlinear system by solve

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8862

 Original creator: casamayou